AndrasMumm/simpool/README.md

 I found that SimPool was a good start, however due to the nature of the application I used it for, where at one points gigabytes of memory in small singular allocations was needed, the deallocation was not performant enough. \
 The deallocation time complexity was on average O(n/2) where n is the amounts of singular currently allocated blocks, since we need to iterate the linked list to find the relevant block.
 We utilize a hash table to keep track of allocations traded memory for a further big performance while doing smaller changes to maintaing full functionality. \
 While developed with a specific application in mind, it will be useable for all applications that profit from a memory pool. \
 Additionally it is faster than the normal SimPool in almost all applications.
+In my specific application where deallocations where the bottleneck and memory usage for the hashmap is not an issue, I saw an increase of about 4x (Average ~3.89x over several tests) in performance, however I did not collect enough data to promise anything on that scale.

 ## Background